atait/jupyter-meep/README.md

 ### MPB
 Ok it seems there are actually bugs in the code where maxwell_eps.c is trying to get `NQUAD` from sphere-quad.h, but that h-file is empty.
 Strangely it is in the gitignore

+Alright!
+The autogen options also solved the problem with MPB.

+For python version, MPB goes within MEEP.
+You must reconfigure and re-install MEEP after installing MPB